babarali581/deepSorted/README.md

-# About
+# deepsorting

-You can pass array or object in argument , it will sort it  and will sort all nested arrays and objects by its keys
+It accept single array or object in argument it will sort it inclues all nested arrays and objects .

 # Installation